 No, you do not need an account to search our open positions on the main Career Opportunities page.
 It is only necessary to create an account if you wish to apply for a position.

 Yes, our application process requires a resume.
 If you do not have a resume, a resume template is a great place to start.
-Microsoft Word offers many templates that can be utilized.
+Microsoft Word offers multiple templates.

-Each position requires a separate application; however, your information will be saved in the system and can be accessed by using the username and password you created while applying the first time using the system.
-As a returning applicant, most of your information will pre-populate, which makes the entire application process much faster.
+Each position requires a separate application; however, your information will be saved in the system and can be accessed by using the username and password you created applying the first time using the system.
+As a returning applicant, most of your information will pre-populate, making the application process faster.

 Once the application deadline has passed, the hiring team will review all the resumes and applications to determine which candidates will be selected to move to the next step in the hiring process.
 In limited circumstances, this could take up to four weeks, depending on the number of applications received.
 Candidates will be notified of their status via phone or email as the process progresses.